-Uneven subfloor and floor covering fall into two broad categories: general sloping that affects the perimeter as a whole and irregularities within the floor perimeter itself.
+Uneven subfloors fall into two broad categories: general sloping that affects the perimeter as a whole and irregularities within the floor perimeter.
 If the perimeter as a whole slopes to the side or middle, the repair project will usually be a major one requiring the assistance of a contractor.
-If all four sides of the room's perimeter and middle are level, then the problem lies within the perimeter and likely can be cured with the addition of underlayment or by pouring leveling compound.
+If all four sides of the room's perimeter and middle are level, then the problem lies within the perimeter and likely can be cured with the addition of underlayment or by applying a leveling compound.

 Entire Floor Slopes From End to End

 A general slope means that one end of the room's perimeter is lower than the other end.
 This problem affects nearly all basic living operations and is a safety hazard.
-Home resale can be difficult since most home buyers rightfully balk at such major problems.
+It can also make home resale difficult because most home buyers rightfully balk at such major problems.

 If your room is out of level from end to end, this means that your problem resides below and cannot be fixed with leveling compound or underlayment.
-An entire foundation wall or foundation footing may be in bad condition or the ground itself its subsiding.
+An entire foundation wall or foundation footing may be in bad condition, or the ground itself may have shifted.
 If the foundation is not sinking, the sill plate may be the cause.
-This wooden footing, sandwiched between the exterior walls and the foundation walls.
+This is a layer of wood lumber sandwiched between the exterior walls and the foundation walls.
 Sill plates can be affected by rot or can be eaten away by carpenter ants, termites, or other wood-boring insects.